By Jeffrey S. Lapin, CPM, DREI

 A neat, safe and organized mechanical room imparts a sense of pride in the maintenance staff.

-The lobby should receive a great deal of attention to detail as this is the public “face” of the building.
-Observe the condition of the path of travel that tenants/residents and visitors take from the parking lot or garage, into the lobby, past the directory of tenants/residents and lobby desk (if equipped) and into the elevators.
+The lobby or manager’s office should receive a great deal of attention to detail as this is the public “face” of the building.
+Observe the condition of the path of travel that tenants/residents and visitors take from the parking lot or garage, into the lobby or manager’s office/apartment, past the directory of tenants/residents and lobby desk (if equipped) and into the elevators.

 Any walk-off mats must be clean and reasonably dry.
 The corners must lay flat on the floor and no seams, tears or wrinkles may be allowed as these are trip hazards.
 Any mats not meeting these criteria must be removed immediately and replaced with safe ones.